nasa/cumulus/docs/deployment/config_descriptions.md

 ```

 `clientId` and `provider` should be configured to point to a user specified CMR `clientId` and `provider`.
 We use the `CUMULUS` provider in our configurations, but users can specify their own.

+## users

+List of EarthData users you wish to have access to your dashboard application.
+These users will be populated in your `<stackname>-UsersTable` [DynamoDb](https://console.aws.amazon.com/dynamodb/) table.

 ## ecs